 Short-term Rental Insurance (Airbnb Insurance)

-- Insurance that covers your property when it is rented as an Airbnb or short-term rental
+- Insurance that covers your rental property when it is rented as an Airbnb or short-term rental

 - Similar to business insurance

-- Covers damage to your property, loss of rental income and third-party liability and property damage
+- Typically covers damage to your property, loss of rental income and third-party liability and property damage

-- Does not cover damage to tenant’s belongings and other property, which would need to be covered by their own tenant insurance policy
+- May not cover damage to tenant’s belongings and other property, which would need to be covered by their own tenant insurance policies.

 - Generally applicable to businesses or individuals that rent property out for longer durations, not for home-sharing purposes

-Like any insurance policy, the cost of Airbnb insurance depends on factors like:
+Like other insurance policies, the cost of Airbnb insurance depends on factors like: